Warshi7819/SIDStream/README.md

 ![SIDStreamer Logo](https://github.com/Warshi7819/SIDStreamer/blob/master/SIDStreamer/logo/logo-wiki.png)

-Remember the 90's?
+Remember the late 90's?
 Finally a new shaped Windows Forms application is here!
 This beauty will let you play those retro SID music files!

 What is SID?
 You unthought man of little skill!
 SID is a music file format (of sorts) commonly known to house Commodore 64 music!